 The chimpanzee habituation experience is a different activity from chimpanzee tracking.
 Instead of the one hour spent with the chimps in tracking, here visitors get to spend more time with the chimpanzees, usually from the time they wake up ( 6:00 am) till dusk (7:00pm) when they are ready to make their nests for the night.

 Chimpanzee Habituation enables the visitors to move with researchers and rangers into the forest.
-The chimps being followed here are not yet accustomed to human presence, so following and viewing them can be a bit challenging but very exciting, as you get a raw encounter with the chimpanzees.
+The chimps being followed here are not yet accustomed to human presence.
+This means following and viewing them can be a bit challenging but very exciting; as you get a raw encounter with the chimpanzees.

 As mentioned before, Chimpanzee habituation experience is an all day activity and an early start ensures that you get to watch chimps leave their overnight nests, you get to follow them as they feed, and hunt, breastfeed, rest, copulate and patrol until it is time to build new nests.